qmk/qmk_firmware/keyboards/cannonkeys/vida/readme.md

 Vida PCB from CannonKeys

-This is for the wired hotswap and solderable versions of the Vida PCB
+This folder has files for both the wired hotswap and solderable versions of the Vida PCB

-The hotswap version does not have the same layout support as the solderable versoin and does not support per-key LEDs
+The hotswap version does not have as much layout support as the solderable version (no ISO, no split space) The hotswap version does not support per key LED backlighting

 * Keyboard Maintainer: [Andrew Kannan](https://github.com/awkannan)
 * Hardware Supported: RP2040